Big Little Lies (TV series): Season 1

+Season 2

 Originally conceived and billed as a miniseries, a potential new season of Big Little Lies was discussed by the series' audience and the media.
 In July 2017, two weeks after the project and its cast and crew received several nominations for the 69th ceremony of the Primetime Emmy Awards, Witherspoon stated: "As of right now, I think it's pretty whole.
 I feel really good about where it is, and if this is all it ever was, it's a beautiful thing we all accomplished together".
 However, in the wake of the nominations, HBO revealed that a second season was possible, and that Moriarty had been asked to write a story for it.
-During a April 2017 interview, Vallée came out strongly against the idea of producing a second season: "There's no reason to make a season two.
+During an April 2017 interview, Vallée came out strongly against the idea of producing a second season: "There's no reason to make a season two.
 That was meant to be a one-time deal, and it's finishing in a way where it's for the audience to imagine what can happen.
 If we do a season two, we'll break that beautiful thing and spoil it."
 When he and the series won several accolades at the 69th ceremony of the Primetime Emmy Awards, the director changed his mind: "It'd be great to reunite the team and to do it.
 Are we going to be able to do it, altogether?
 I wish."

 In December 2017, HBO officially renewed the series for a seven-episode second season to be written by Kelley, directed by Andrea Arnold, based on a new novella by Moriarty, and with Vallée remaining an executive producer.
 The announcement of the second season, and specifically its timing, enraged producers of rival shows that were competing for award nominations in the limited series categories, particularly since it was made after voting for the Critics' Choice Television Award and Golden Globe Award were over.
 Due to this, the Producers Guild of America restarted voting for the 2018 ceremony of their award show, reclassifying the show from a limited series to a drama series.
 The second season premiered on June 9, 2019.